Focus On Growth And Value - Cramer's Mad Money (6/8/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, June 8.

-Many investors are worried about what's going on with Washington but instead they should focus on what's working - growth and value.
-I think the story is much less about Director Comey versus President Trump than it is about two stocks: Nvidia versus Nordstrom (NYSE:JWN)," said Cramer.
+Many investors are worried about what's going on with Washington, but instead, they should focus on what's working - growth and value.
+I think the story is much less about Director Comey versus President Trump than it is about two stocks: Nvidia (NASDAQ:NVDA) versus Nordstrom (NYSE:JWN)," said Cramer.

-Nvidia (NASDAQ:NVDA) is a secular growth stock that maintains its momentum even during bad headlines.
-Even with new so Comey, the stock went up by $10 on Thursday as a Citigroup analyst gave it a price target of $300.
-He cited that the company's end markets are growing be it data center, AI or gaming.
+Nvidia is a secular growth stock that maintains its momentum even in a time of bad headlines.
+Even with news of Comey, the stock went up by $10 on Thursday as a Citigroup analyst gave it a price target of $300.
+He cited that the company's end markets are growing, be it data center, AI or gaming.
 "Today's move is the equivalent of the buyers saying Trump's tax cuts, they're finished.
 Forget about them.
-So we've got to buy the stocks of companies that can do well without any help from Washington whatsoever," said Cramer.
+So we've got to buy the stocks of companies that can do well without any help from Washington whatsoever," Cramer said.

 Nordstrom is a value play.
-The stock went up as company may consider going private.
-Cramer thinks it's a good idea as the company will be able to fix itself without being on the Wall-Street radar.
+The stock went up as the company may consider going private.
+Cramer thinks it's a good idea, as the company will be able to fix itself without being on the Wall Street radar.
 "If Nordstrom's going to go private, and I think it will, it will fetch a much higher price.
-I bet the company will indeed go for sale," said Cramer.
+I bet the company will indeed go for sale," the Mad Money host said.
 PE firms will pound on a company that has high profit margins.

-"Taking itself private might allow Nordstrom to do even more, and then perhaps one day when the prospects for brick and mortar seem less grim, the company can come public again at a big profit to the new owners," he added.
-Apart from growth and value stocks banks will go higher in anticipation of a rate hike.
-Oil price has fallen and the stocks can rally as traders expect that oil has bottomed.
+"Taking itself private might allow Nordstrom to do even more, and then perhaps one day, when the prospects for brick and mortar seem less grim, the company can come public again at a big profit to the new owners," he added.
+Apart from growth and value stocks, banks will go higher in anticipation of a rate hike.
+Oil price has fallen, and the stocks can rally, as traders expect that oil has bottomed.

 "Right now, the story is that we've got a good trade going in retail, banks and oil, along with solid investments in the anointed growth stocks I mentioned," he concluded.